adityav0705/spacex-demo-website/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3005](http://localhost:3005) with your browser to see the result.

+I have changed the httpLink uri in `app/util/useClient.ts` to the backend server.
+Currently I have pointed it to [http://localhost:3000](http://localhost:3000) as for the backend on local it runs on port 3000

+I have also updated the graphQL query to fetch missions as well

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.